A Norwegian Viking Food Celebration.

 Jernalderhuset/Iron Age House

-Jernalderhuset/Iron Age House is located in my hometown, by Isfjorden Skole (School), Isfjorden, Romsdal
+Jernalderhuset/the Iron Age House is located in my hometown, by Isfjorden Skole, Isfjorden, Romsdal, Norway.

-Below you will find a slightly updated version of how the Norwegian Vikings prepared their meats around the year 700 AD.
+Below you will find a slightly updated recipe of how the Norwegian Vikings prepared their meats around the year 700 AD.

 1 leg of lamb